LoyseKrug/RES_LaboHTTPInfra/README.md

-## Partie 1
+## Part 1 - Static HTTP server with apache httpd

-###Création  du Container Docker
+###Creating a Docker container

-#### Création du Dockerfile pour une image php
+#### Creatie a Dockerfile with php image

-Le container docker est crée à partir d'une image php trouvée sur le site dockeHub https://hub.docker.com/_/php/
+The Docker container is created from a php image found on docker hub: https://hub.docker.com/_/php/

-L'image "php:7.0-apache" offre un serveur apache permettant permettant de servir des pages php en version 7.0 du language.
+The image "php:7.0-apache" offer a apache server that can serve php web pages, using 7.0 version of the language.

-Le DockerFile copie tous les fichiers du dossier `./content` dans le dossier `/var/www/html` du container, où se trouve les sites webs que nous voulons héberger.
+The DockerFile copies all the files and folders located in the local `./content` folder of the project in the `/var/www/html` folder of the container, where are hosted all out web sites.

 #### Demarrage du container Docker